graphile/worker/README.md

 ## Logger

+By default we log to the `console`, and debug-level messages are not output unless you have the environmental variable `GRAPHILE_WORKER_DEBUG=1`.

+It's recommended that your tasks always use the methods on `helpers.logger` for logging so that you can later route your messages to a different log store if you want to.
+There are 4 methods, one for each level of severity (error, warn, info, debug), and each accept a string as the first argument and optionally an arbitrary object as the second argument:

+- `helpers.logger.error(message: string, meta?: LogMeta)`
+- `helpers.logger.warn(message: string, meta?: LogMeta)`
+- `helpers.logger.info(message: string, meta?: LogMeta)`
+- `helpers.logger.debug(message: string, meta?: LogMeta)`

 You may customise where log messages from `graphile-worker` (and your tasks) go by supplying a custom `Logger` instance using your own `logFactory`.